mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 In the distributed setting, distributed training occurs by partitioning a subset of the training data to each node -- each node is responsible for some chunk of the training data when computing the global model.

-During training, the nodes compute a global model by iteratively communicating optimal feature splits to neighboring nodes, enabling the computation of a globally optimal feature split per iteration.
+During training, the nodes compute a global model by iteratively communicating optimal feature splits to neighboring nodes.
+These splits are aggregated at the master node through the Allreduce paradigm, enabling the computation of a globally optimal feature split per iteration.
 This exchange of local optimal feature splits gradually builds up a tree, and a tree ensemble is built up with gradient boosting to form a model.

 .. image:: images/step1.png